 Downsizing involves several costs beyond the purchase price of the new property.
 These costs can include:

-Moving costs: Expenses associated with hiring professional movers, transportation, and packing supplies.
+- Moving costs: Hiring professional movers, transportation, and packing supplies costs.

-Renovation and furnishing: Potential costs for making the new home comfortable and suitable for your needs.
+- Renovation and furnishing: Potential costs for making the new home comfortable and suitable to your needs.

 Financing options for downsizing